berkeley-scf/python-workshop-2023/README.md

-# python-workshop-2023
+# Berkeley Statistics Python Workshop, 2023
 Materials for Python short course for incoming Statistics grad students.

 ## Schedule

 The workshop will be in Evans 330 or one of the other rooms in that same hallway.

  - Introduction to Python: 9 am - 1:30 pm Wednesday Aug.
-16 in Evans 330 (or a nearby room)
+16.
  - Project work: 9 am - 1:30 pm Thursday Aug.
-17 in Evans 330 (or a nearby room)
+17.

 We should be able to provide a few snacks, but given the somewhat late end time, feel free to bring your own and some lunch if you expect to be hungry.